 Image credit: Nia Damalos

-By combining eucalyptus with natural wood and simple string lights, this has created a stunning Scandinavian inspired Christmas mantel.
+By combining eucalyptus with natural wood and simple string lights, has created a stunning Scandinavian inspired Christmas mantel.
 The beaded garland takes centre stage, pulled together by the use of modern wooden Christmas tree ornaments.

 Another example of using eucalyptus is in this Nordic-inspired mantelpiece by Abi of These Four Walls.
 The varying heights in candles allow the eye to scan over the fireplace, and the draping of the leaves creates a garland effect.
 Using a round mirror over a fire surround can often soften any harsh lines.